bigbio/quantms/docs/dia.rst

 By 2022, the quantms DIA workflow based on DIA-NN has the following drawbacks:

 - **Conda NOT supported**: The steps of the DIA branch of the pipeline can only be run using **docker**, and **singularity**.
 The quantms team is working hard to also support conda.
 You can follow the `quantms discussions <https://github.com/bigbio/quantms/discussions>`_

-- **Parallelization**: The DIA-NN works similar to other tools like MaxQuant, where all the steps of the pipeline are done in one big heavy node. quantms' aims are a bit different (see :doc:`lfq`, :doc:`iso`), we aim to parallelize and distribute most of the tasks in the cluster.
-We are working to develop better ways to parallelize and distribute the tasks in the future.

 References
 ------------